MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 </details>
 ```

-**Sample result**
+**Sample rendered HTML as code**

-Using the code above in a Jekyll site, here is the rendered result.
+_Using the code above in a Jekyll site, here is the result after building to plain HTML._

 <details>
 <summary>